gabimin/gabimin/README.md

 ### Connect with Me

-Feel free to reach out to discuss testing methodologies, web development trends, or potential collaborations!
+Feel free to reach out to discuss web development trends, or potential collaborations!

-- **Contact**: gabtestco@gmail.com